How to reconcile Stripe income manually

 Then scroll down to the 'Transactions' section and click 'Export'.

-TOP TIP: change your payout frequency in Stripe to either 'Weekly' or 'Monthly' to avoid having to reconcile multiple payouts.
+Change your payout frequency in Stripe to either 'Weekly' or 'Monthly' to avoid having to reconcile multiple payouts.
 Click here to adjust this within 'payout schedule' within Stripe.

-Importing Stripe transactions
+Importing Stripe transactions to ExpensePlus

-The upload process works similarly to a regular bank account, except that, each line on the statement will show as two transactions within ExpensePlus - one relating to the income and the other to the transaction fee deducted.
+The upload process works similarly to a regular bank account, except that each line on the statement will show as two transactions within ExpensePlus - one relating to the income and the other to the transaction fee deducted.

 Once payout transactions are uploaded, your Stripe account balance should return to zero (because the net total of the transactions in the payout report you've just uploaded IN to this account should exactly match the amount paid OUT as the payout went from this account into your bank account).